 Please provide any additional information that you would like to bring to the attention of the Admissions Committee.
 This may include current or past gaps in employment, your undergraduate record, plans to retake the GMAT, GRE and/or TOEFL, or any other relevant information.
 If you are unable to submit a recommendation from a current supervisor, you must explain your reason in this essay.
 If you are a reapplicant from last term/year, please explain how your candidacy has improved since your last application.

-This question is a bit ambivalent.
-It doesn’t explicitly limit the essay to extenuating circumstances or application-specific issues, but the topics it suggests are such issues.
+This doesn’t explicitly limit the essay to extenuating circumstances or application-specific issues, but the topics it suggests are such issues.
 Moreover the phrase “bring to the attention of” doesn’t really invite you to continue marketing yourself with any new material that you think might enhance your application.
 I therefore suggest addressing the types of issues the question presents, or other information that has a direct bearing on the adcom’s ability to understand your candidacy.
 There is no word limit, but given the other word limits, keeping it short will align with the other essays.

 Last updated on